xkbcommon/libxkbcommon/doc/keymap-format-text-v1.md

 will include data from another [section] of the *same type*, possibly located in another file.
 Note that the statement does not have a trailing semicolon.

+If no section name is provided, the [default map] is looked up.

+[default map]: @ref default-map-def

 The path may be absolute or relative to its corresponding directory in a XKB
 configuration: e.g. given the configuration directory `<XKB>`, files of